dfinity/portal/docs/developer-docs/quickstart/create_first_dapp.md

 ```

 From here, we’ll deploy to the Internet Computer by using the Playground, which will allow you to deploy your app free
-of charge for a short period of time.
+of charge for up to one hour, after which it will automatically be deleted.

 ```bash
 dfx deploy --playground
 ```

 :::note
-The Playground is not meant to host production dapps - it is made available to learn how to use the Internet Computer.
+The Playground is not meant to host production dapps - it is made available to learn how to use the Internet
-The Playground will periodically remove existing canisters to make space for new deployments.
+Computer.
+The Playground will periodically remove canisters from its pool in order to make space for new
+deployments.
 :::

 Your dapp is now live on the Internet Computer!
 It doesn’t do much yet, but follow along to the next tutorial, and we’ll